Cleft Lip and Palate

 Prenatal visits are encouraged for parents with a cleft lip and/or palate who are expecting a baby.

-If your child has a cleft palate, speech evaluation for feeding will occur during your hospitalization, after birth or with our first clinic visit.
+If your child has a cleft palate, evaluation for feeding will occur while you are still in the hospital after birth, or with your first clinic visit.

-- Lip repair occurs at approximately 3 months.
+- Lip repair occurs at around 3 months.

-- Palate repair occurs at approximately 9-12 months.
+- Palate repair occurs at around 9-12 months.

-- We will typically plan for placement of ear tubes at the time of palate surgery.
+We typically plan for ear tubes insertion at the time of palate surgery.

-- Bone graft surgery occurs at approximately 7-10 years.
+- Bone graft surgery occurs at around 7-10 years.

 Secondary surgeries may be needed and can include:

 - Lip and/or nose revision (around 4-5 years)